 The majority of our DPhil students are expected to be admitted for full-time study, referred to in the timeline below as FTE (full-time equivalent) study.
 A small number of part-time students may be admitted to the DPhil in Experimental Psychology.
 If you apply for admission to the part-time course you will be required to show that your proposed DPhil research topic is suited to part-time study and that the supervisor agrees with the part-time schedule.

 Further information about part-time study

 Part-time study is expected to take place at 50% of the intensity of full-time study, so all timescales below referring to full-time equivalent study (FTE) are normally doubled for students pursuing the part-time DPhil programme.
-The attendance requirement will be a minimum of 30 days University-based work per year.
-This will be spread across the academic year to be a minimum of ten days based in the department each term.
-However, attendance is likely to be higher and will be determined by the demands of the individual DPhil research project and will be agreed with the applicant as part of the admissions process.
+As a part-time student you will be required to attend classes, seminars, supervision meetings and other obligations in Oxford for a minimum of 30 days each year.
+There will be some flexibility in the dates and pattern of attendance, which will be determined by mutual agreement with your supervisor.
+You will be required to attend training sessions on set dates within term time as determined by the Department.

 The allocation of graduate supervision for this course is the responsibility of the Department of Experimental Psychology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Experimental Psychology.

 Students normally meet with their primary supervisor at least every two weeks and with their secondary supervisor at least once a term.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.
 Supervision and guidance may also include co-supervision from other collaborating groups or labs, both within the department or from other departments and faculties within the university or from another institution.